 In general, the engagement should be fairly neutral such as a Like and RT.
 See it as helping to promote the news that the person felt worth tweeting about.
 You may add a comment if you found anything interesting or relevant after learning about the endorsement.
 You can even do a search to find more information and reinforce the endorsement with your own content.

 Those type of endorsements come in two flavors:

 - The person tweeting about a result/achievement/endorsement from a third party source outside of Twitter (example above)

 - A third party endorsing the person by tweeting about a result/achievement/endorsement.
 In general, the person will RT it.

 Learn more about the endorsement.
 Decide if you want to engage.
 At minimum, if you do, Like and RT.

 However you may want to do more.
 The person is obviously proud of what happened and wants people to know about it.
-Replying and congratulate, adding your personal touch based on the nature of the achievement will surely get noticed.
+Replying to congratulate, adding your personal touch based on the nature of the achievement, will surely get noticed.